gemmarx/cbtrie_assoc/README.md

-cbtrie_assoc
---
+Assoc Critbit Trie
+==
-An associative array based on [Critbit-Trie](https://cr.yp.to/critbit.html) in Fortran 2003.
+An associative array based on [Critbit-Tree Trie](https://cr.yp.to/critbit.html) in Fortran 2003.
+- GFortran (>4.9) is required
+- Character string or numeric primitive data (integer/real/complex) can be used as keys or values.
+The way to deal with numbers is, however, bit complicated.
 - This project has been started to learn Fortran 2003's new facilities.
 It may not be efficient enough to use practically.